ketanshende/Hand-Written-Digit-Recognition/README.md

 # Hand-Written-Digit-Recognition
-Handwritten Digit Recognition using dataset available with sklearn
+Handwritten Digit Recognition using dataset available with sklearn and logistic regression